MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

 Copy, literally meaning to make a copy of MAA's code, and then perform subsequent modifications and operations to avoid damaging the original.

 Since it's a copy, let's assume it's called `MAA (1)`.
-To distinguish it from the original repository, we usually refer to the original MAA repository as "main repository", "upstream", or "origin".
+To distinguish it from the original repository, we usually refer to the original MAA repository as "main repository" or "upstream".
-Since everyone can make a copy of their own, the copied repository is called a "personal repository".
+Since everyone can make a copy of their own, the copied repository is called a "personal repository" or "origin".

 ```component Image1
 {